SuperFluffy/bee-readme/README.md

 # The IOTA Bee framework

-Bee will be a Rust framework to build IOTA nodes and tools that interact with the IOTA network.
+Bee is a Rust framework to build IOTA nodes and tools that interact with the IOTA network.
 The final product is envisioned to be a highly modular collection of foundational crates that can be mixed and matched and extended upon.